2nd Railway Corps (People's Republic of China)

 2nd Railway Corps (铁道兵第2军) of the People's Liberation Army was a military formation mainly focusing on railway construction missions.
 It was activated in November 1956 in Nanping, Fujian.
+The corps commander was Senior Colonel Xiao Chunxian.

 The corps was composed of 1st, 5th and 6th Railway Divisions.

 The corps was intended to participate in the construction of Yingtan-Xiamen railway.
 However, due to the change of the construction plan, the activation of the corps was aborted.
 On April 6, 1957, the corps was formally deactivated.